DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 ### Uploading a CSV file

-We could reduce the work for DfE support users further if we allowed them to upload a file, rather than copying and pasting the data.
+We could reduce the work for support users further if we allowed them to upload a file, rather than copying and pasting the data.

 There is not a strong need for this since: